OpenCTI-Platform/docs/docs/deployment/managers.md

 ## Trash manager

-The trash manager is responsible to delete permanently elements stored in the trash after a specified period of time (7 days by default).
+The trash manager is responsible to delete permanently elements stored in the [trash](../usage/delete-restore.md) after a specified period of time (7 days by default).

-More information about the trash can be found [here](../usage/delete-restore.md).

 ## Filigran telemetry manager